Annie Oakley: Later years and death

 In 1913, the Butlers built a brick bungalow style home in Cambridge, Maryland.
-It is known as the Annie Oakley House and was listed on the National Register of Historic Places in 1996.
+It is known as the Annie Oakley House, and was listed on the National Register of Historic Places in 1996.
 In 1917, they moved to North Carolina and returned to public life.

+After World War I broke out, Oakley reflected, "If I shot the kaiser, I might have saved the lives of several millions of soldiers.
+I didn't know then that he would swing the iron fist and shake the universe.
+Perhaps it was well for both of us that humans lack foresight."
+According to Butler, he sat down and wrote a letter to the Kaiser Wilhelm, saying that Annie Oakley wanted to repeat the shot.
+The kaiser never replied.

 Oakley continued to set records into her sixties and also engaged in extensive philanthropy for women's rights and other causes, including the support of young women she knew.
 She embarked on a comeback and intended to star in a feature-length silent movie.
 She hit 100 clay targets in a row from 16 yd at age 62 in a 1922 shooting contest in Pinehurst, North Carolina.

-In late 1922, the couple were in a car accident that forced Oakley to wear a steel brace on her right leg.
+In late 1922, the couple sustained injuries in a car crash that required Oakley to wear a steel brace on her right leg.
 She eventually performed again after more than a year of recovery, and she set records in 1924.

-Oakley's health declined in 1925 and she died of pernicious anemia in Greenville, Ohio, at the age of 66 on November 3, 1926.
+Oakley's health declined in 1925, and she died of pernicious anemia in Greenville, Ohio, at the age of 66 on November 3, 1926.
 She was cremated and her ashes buried at Brock Cemetery, near Greenville.

-According to B. Haugen, Butler was so grieved by Oakley's death that he stopped eating and died 18 days later in Michigan; he was buried next to her ashes.
-Kasper reports that Butler's death certificate gave "senility" as the cause of death.
-One rumor claims that Oakley's ashes were placed in one of her trophies and placed with Butler's body in his coffin prior.
+According to B. Haugen, Butler was so distraught by her death that he stopped eating and died eighteen days later in Michigan; he was buried next to her ashes.
+Kasper reports that Butler's death certificate gave senility as the cause of death.
+One rumor claims that Oakley's ashes were placed in one of her trophies and placed alongside Butler's body in his coffin.
 Both body and ashes were interred in the cemetery on Thanksgiving Day, November 25, 1926.

 After her death, her incomplete autobiography was given to stage comedian Fred Stone, and it was discovered that her entire fortune had been spent on her family and her charities.

-A vast collection of Oakley's personal possessions, performance memorabilia, and firearms are on permanent exhibit in the Garst Museum and the National Annie Oakley Center in Greenville, Ohio.
-She has been inducted into the Trapshooting Hall of Fame, the National Cowgirl Museum and Hall of Fame in Fort Worth, Texas, the National Women's Hall of Fame, the Ohio Women's Hall of Fame, and the New Jersey Hall of Fame.